Skip to content

 Frequently asked questions

-Yes.
-Class 4 impact-resistant shingles are not required in Waco but qualify for insurance premium discounts of 15–25%.
-If your repair is large enough to justify an upgrade, the added material cost may pay for itself through premium savings over 5–10 years.
-Discuss this option with your contractor and confirm that your insurance company offers the discount for your specific policy.
+Class 4 impact-resistant shingles are not required by Waco building code but qualify for homeowner insurance discounts of 10–20%.
+The upgrade adds material cost but may be recovered through premium reductions over several years.
+Discuss the cost-benefit with your contractor and insurer.

 Wind/hail deductible notice

-Texas allows wind and hail deductibles to be structured as a percentage of the home's insured value, typically 1–2% in McLennan County.
-On a home insured for $450,000 at a 2% deductible, the out-of-pocket cost is $9,000 before insurance covers repair expenses.
-Confirm your specific deductible percentage and dollar amount with your insurer before filing a claim, as some policies offer flat-dollar alternatives that may be more favorable for smaller repair jobs.
+Texas homeowners policies typically include a separate wind and hail deductible structured as a percentage of your home's insured value, ranging from 1% to 2% in McLennan County.
+On a home insured for $199,600 at a 2% deductible, your out-of-pocket cost is $3,992 before insurance contributes to repair.
+Verify your specific deductible and dwelling coverage amount with your insurer before filing a claim.

 Full claim guide for Waco